The Claridge Hotel (Atlantic City)

 The Claridge is a historic hotel in Atlantic City, New Jersey, that opened in 1930.
 Beginning in 1981, Claridge's operated for many years as a casino, known first as "Del Webb's Claridge Hotel and Casino", then as "Claridge Hotel and Casino".
 The hotel was acquired by Bally's on December 30, 2002, as a hotel tower of Bally's Atlantic City.
 In February 2014, the property was acquired by TJM Properties of Clearwater, Florida, which returned the property to a stand-alone hotel without casino gambling.

 Location

 Located between Park Place and Indiana Avenue, with an attached parking structure extending to Ohio Avenue, the Claridge is set off the Boardwalk behind Brighton Park.
 The Claridge stands next to the site where the Sands Atlantic City used to be located.
+Rainbow Beach is in front of the hotel.

 History

 The Claridge Hotel is different from most Atlantic City resorts, because it did not grow out of a modest boarding house.
 It was the idea of Philadelphia architect John McShain who designed the 24-story, 400-room hotel.
 Opened in 1930 during The Great Depression, the Claridge became the last of the great hotels built in Atlantic City near the Boardwalk; no new resorts rose in the city until the 1960s when a Howard Johnsons hotel was built along the boardwalk.
 Due to the Claridge's tall, slick, slender appearance it gained the nickname “The Skyscraper By The Sea".

 The Claridge was a successful hotel during the 1930s, 1940s, and 1950s.
 Marilyn Monroe was a special guest there in the 1950s when she was a judge of the annual Miss America Pageant.
 Despite Atlantic City's downturn as a premier vacation resort in the 1960s, the hotel continued to operate and survived into the casino era.